Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Concluding

-Overall, Templ is a great host to improve your server performance and get a pass in Core Web Vitals.
-Also, it’s not guaranteed to get a passing score with Templ, as many field factors are involved.
+Overall, Templ is a great host for improving server performance and getting a pass in Core Web Vitals.
+However, a passing score with Templ is not guaranteed, as many field factors are involved.

-However, if you’ve tried a lot of solutions and nothing worked, then try Templ, just like me, and see how it goes.
-You can start using Templ hosting with $30 free credits if you sign up with this link.
-And then share your experience in the comments.
+However, if you’ve tried many solutions and nothing worked, try Templ, just like me, and see how it goes.
+If you sign up using this link, you can start using Templ hosting with $30 free credits.
+Then, share your experience in the comments.

 2 Comments